TimeWalker: Personalized Neural Space for Lifelong Head Avatars: TimeWalker

 \subsection{Training}

-We apply the end-to-end training manner that enables the simultaneous optimization of the explicit Gaussian surfels, multiple hashgrid, feature latent, and implicit deform MLP \& color MLP.
+We apply end-to-end training manner that enables the simultaneous optimization of the explicit Gaussian surfels, multiple hashgrid, feature latent, and implicit deform MLP \& color MLP.
 Before formal training, we introduce a warm-up phase where we suspend the optimization of the Neural Head Basis.
-This step aims to guide the Gaussian surfels in canonical space towards a mean representation (Detailed in ~\ref{implementation_details} of Appendix).
-For the Gaussian Splatting, we follow the densify and pruning strategies of 3DGS to adaptively adjust the number of Gaussians.
-To guide the optimization of the whole system, our total loss $\mathcal{L}_{\mathrm{total}}$ consists of three parts: $(1)$ Image Level Supervision.
-Similar to 3DGS~\cite{kerbl3Dgaussians}, This term includes photometric $L1$ loss $\mathcal{L}_{\mathrm{rgb}}$ and ssim loss $\mathcal{L}_{\mathrm{ssim}}$.
-An additional perceptual loss $\mathcal{L}_{\mathrm{lpips}}$ ~\cite{johnson2016perceptual} with AlexNet encoder~\cite{krizhevsky2012imagenet} is included to improve the rendering quality. $(2)$ Geometry Level Supervision.
-Inspired by INSTA~\cite{zielonka2023instant}, we include $\mathcal{L}_{\mathrm{depth}}$ to enforce a better Gaussian geometry based on FLAME tracked mesh.
-Specifically, we apply $L1$ loss between the predicted depth from Eq.~\ref{eq:render} and GT depth rasterized from FLAME mesh, with respect to a specific face region segmented by a ready-to-use face parsing model~\cite{yu2021bisenet}.
-Following Guassian Surfels~\cite{Dai2024GaussianSurfels}, we apply both $\mathcal{L}_{\mathrm{normal}}$ and $\mathcal{L}_{\mathrm{consist.}}$.
-The former acts as a prior-based supervision to improve the training stability, and the latter enforces consistency between the rendered depth $\tilde{D}$ and rendered normal $\tilde{N}$:
+This step aims to guide the Gaussian surfels in canonical space towards a mean representation.
+We use densify and pruning strategies to adaptively adjust the number of Gaussians.
+Our total loss for whole system are: $\mathcal{L}_{\mathrm{total}}$ consists of three parts: $(1)$ image-level supervision; $(2)$geometry level supervision; and $(3)$ regulation: